tianluyuan/nuVeto/README.md

 pytest --pyargs nuVeto
 ```

-Extras are `pip install nuVeto[plotting, resources]` which will install necessary packages for making plots and generating alternative detector response parameterizations (muon reaching probabilities).
+Extra options are `pip install nuVeto[plotting, pythia8]` which will install necessary packages for making example plots (`from nuVeto.examples import plots`), and generating alternative hadron decay rates with PYTHIA.

 Note that v2.0 and higher rely on the updated version of [MCEq](https://github.com/afedynitch/MCEq).
 For the legacy version that relies on [MCEq_classic](https://github.com/afedynitch/MCEq_classic) do `git checkout v1.5` and see the README.